The GFF at the International Maternal Newborn Health Conference (IMNHC)

 The GFF is proud to co-sponsor and participate in the International Maternal Newborn Health Conference (IMNHC).

-Come visit us at Booth #X to say hello and learn more about the GFF!
+Visit us at Booth #14 to connect and learn more about the GFF.

 Tuesday, March 24 | 9:45 a.m. – 1:00 p.m.
 EAT | Boardroom 23

-This session will explore how countries are building analytical capacity to analyze and use data to accelerate progress in reducing maternal and newborn mortality and stillbirths.
-Drawing on lessons from the 2025 multicountry workshop and multicountry Countdown studies, the session will feature experiences from Kenya, Zambia, Senegal, Burkina Faso, and the Democratic Republic of Congo on how evidence is being translated into policies and programs.
-It will also present key findings from Countdown's multicountry study on the maternal and newborn mortality transition and equity analyses linking women's empowerment to service coverage.
-Global partners—including WHO, PMNCH, UNICEF, the GFF and the Gates Foundation—will discuss how such country-driven analyses can inform collective accountability and investments.
-The session will engage participants interactively to identify strategies for scaling evidence use and sustaining country-led data platforms for maternal and newborn health improvement.
+This session will explore how countries are strengthening analytical capacity to use data to accelerate reductions in maternal and newborn mortality and stillbirths.
+Speakers from Kenya, Zambia, Senegal, Burkina Faso, and the Democratic Republic of Congo will share on how evidence is shaping policies and programs.
+It will also share key findings from Countdown to 2030's multicountry study on maternal and newborn mortality trends and how women's empowerment affects access to services.
+Global partners—including WHO, PMNCH, UNICEF, the GFF and the Gates Foundation—will discuss how country-driven analyses can improve accountability and guide investments, while participants identify ways to scale evidence use and sustain country-led data platforms.

 # # #